GH05T-HUNTER5/selfkiller/README.md

 * This tool is a fully automatic tool that helps you create powerful viruses
 * This tool works on both rooted Android device and Non-rooted Android device
+* Mobile malware is malicious software that targets mobile phones or wireless-enabled Personal digital assistants, by causing the collapse of the system and loss or leakage of confidential information.

 Disclaimer